vishnukumarbp/System-Architect_Design/README.md

 3. Limitation and boundaries: System contraints

 ##### **1. Functional Requirement:**
 Features of the system. these doesnt dictate the System architecture.
-These fuctions/features takes input or action and output result
+These fuctions/features takes input or action and output result [More details](https://github.com/vishnukumarbp/System-Architect_Design/blob/main/README.md#feature-requirement-step-by-step-process)

 ##### **2. Non Functional Requirement:**
 Quality Attirbutes of the System, and this dictates the architecture of the system. few to name, Scalability, Availability, Reliability, Performance, Security...
+[More details]()

 ##### **3. System contraints:**
-Limitation and boundaries to consider while design the architecture Time limit constraints, staffing constraints, budget constraints etc.,
+Limitation and boundaries to consider while design the architecture Time limit constraints, staffing constraints, budget constraints etc., [More details]()

 ### Feature Requirement: Step by Step Process